-PowerFleet, Inc. (PWFL) CEO Chris Wolfe on Q1 2020 Results - Earnings Call Transcript

 Yes again, some of the customers I mentioned are phenomenally busy right now.
 So the good thing is they're making a lot of money right now and they're actually saving money because of fuel costs at the same time.
 So I do think a lot of those companies are going to be phenomenally stronger and able to do capital expenditures here, once things I think normalize if there is going to be a normalized.

 But the other side of the logistics puzzle or in even in our industrial truck side, is, if you're doing heavy manufacturing or automotive - those industries have basically gone dormant.
-So, I think it's an interesting balance between the two, like that large logistics company I mentioned.
-Their plan was to aggressively rollout our technology this year.
+So, I think it's an interesting balance between the two, like that large logistics company I mentioned, their plan was to aggressively rollout our technology this year.
 They're rolling out three sites in Q2, but they have hundreds of sites.

-So again it's just a - there's slow rolling and a little bit at the front end just to wait and see until the states open up, Mike, because some of the facilities they manage have actually been shutdown.
+So again it's just a - there's slow rolling and a little bit at the front end just to wait and see until the states open up because some of the facilities they manage have actually been shut down.

 Mike Walkley

-I understood.
-I know it's tough in this environment with the pull guidance, can you just maybe give us some high level color.
+Understood.
+I know it's tough in this environment with the pulled guidance, can you just maybe give us some high level color.
 How are some visibility and conversations maybe here in mid May versus April, when everything's shutdown.
 Are there signs of things starting to come back with Israel and different states opening up or is it just too early still, everybody's still kind of just figuring things out?

 Chris Wolfe

-Yes, this is actually, testament to like our team in Israel, actually in our analytics team here in the states.
+Yes, this is actually, testament to like our team in Israel, actually in our analytics team here in the States.
 They took all of our data from all over the world and because we're on the dock, we're actually in the facility - whether it's warehousing or manufacturing, and we're also over the road, whether it's in cars or trucks, and we did activity indexes on every country.
 And you could actually see the fall off in every country when it happened by time at the beginning of the year.

 And we actually saw what countries have hit the trough.
 What I'd say is the canyon and then we've actually seen recoveries, which is great, and by the way, getting to Israel, they're probably I'd say they're like three weeks ahead of us that's kind of the way it’s been tracking.
-And we're seeing an uptick in business sale already.
+And we're seeing an uptick in business there already.
 Pent-up car demand is coming back online, which is good to hear.

 And also in the states inbound inquiries, as I mentioned before, are picking up activities and programs I mentioned that logistics company that's starting to - they're starting to contact us about starting their site deployment.